AntidoteDB/AntidoteDB-documentation/README.md

 If you are a developer, start with the **development** section of this documentation.
 The **architecture** and **tools** section might also be of interest to understand AntidoteDB better.

+# Support

 We are continuously working on new features for AntidoteDB.

-Contact us at [info@antidotedb.com](mailto:info@antidotedb.com) if you want to know more!
+You are welcome to join us on our [Slack channel](https://antidotedb.slack.com/).
+Reach us at [info@antidotedb.com](mailto:info@antidotedb.com) for an account.